mbarcia/CSV-Payments-PoC/docs/guide/backend-services.md

 ### 3. Considerations for StepManyToOne with File Operations

-When implementing StepManyToOne steps that perform file operations (like CSV writing), special care must be taken with batching configuration:
+When implementing StepManyToOne steps that perform file operations (like CSV writing), special care must be taken:

-- OpenCSV and similar file writing libraries may not handle partial/batched writes properly
+- OpenCSV and similar file writing libraries may require all related records to be available before writing
-- If only a partial batch of related records is available, the file writing operation may truncate the output
-- To avoid this issue, ensure that either:
-  - All related records are guaranteed to arrive within the batch timeout period, OR
-  - The batch size is configured to collect all related records before processing
-  - Consider using a different step type or approach for file operations that require all data to be available
+- Consider using appropriate step types for file operations that require all data to be available

 Create your service class with the `@PipelineStep` annotation: